What makes yaupon tea energy different from coffee?

 Evening: Because the energy is sustained rather than spiking, many people find they can drink yaupon later in the day without it interfering with sleep.
 The theacrine doesn't build tolerance, so it won't leave you dependent or disrupt your natural rhythms.

-Not a Replacement—An Alternative
+Not a Replacement, But An Alternative

 Yaupon isn't trying to replace your morning coffee, if you don't want it to.
 But if you're curious about a different kind of energy—one that feels smoother, lasts longer, and comes from American soil—it's worth trying.
 Some people have switched entirely, while others now drink coffee in the morning and yaupon in the afternoon.
 Others rotate depending on their personal taste and what the day demands.